zooniverse/panoptes/README.md

 0. Install Docker from the appropriate link above.

-0.  + **If you have an existing Panoptes Docker container, or if your Gemfile or Ruby version has changed,** run `docker-compose build` to rebuild the containers.
+0.  + **If you have an existing Panoptes Docker container or if your Dockerfile.dev has changed,** run `docker-compose build` to rebuild the containers.
     + Otherwise, create and run the application containers by running `docker-compose up`

-0. After step 5 finishes, open a new terminal and run `docker-compose run --rm --entrypoint=rake panoptes db:setup` to setup the database.
+0. After step 5 finishes (most likely with a missing db error), open a new terminal and run `docker-compose run --rm --entrypoint="bundle exec rake db:setup" panoptes` to setup the database.
 This will launch a new Docker container, run the rake DB setup task, and then clean up the container.

-0. To seed the development database with an Admin user and a Doorkeeper client application for API access run `docker-compose run --rm --entrypoint=rails panoptes runner db/fig_dev_seed_data/fig_dev_seed_data.rb`
+0. To seed the development database with an Admin user and a Doorkeeper client application for API access run `docker-compose run --rm --entrypoint="bundle exec rails runner db/fig_dev_seed_data/fig_dev_seed_data.rb" panoptes`

 0. Open up the application in your browser:
   + It should be running on http://localhost:3000